astronomer/docs/astro/start-your-astro-trial.md

 7. In the **Region** list, select the region where you want to host your cluster.
 For trials, Astronomer recommends choosing the region that's closest to you.

-7. Optional.
+8. Optional.
 Click **Advanced** and configure a VPC subnet range for Astro to connect to your Azure subscription through VPC peering.

-8. Click **Create cluster**.
+9. Click **Create cluster**.

-9. Wait for Astronomer to finish creating the cluster.
-You'll receive a notification from your user email once the process is complete.
+10. Wait for Astronomer to finish creating the cluster.
+You'll receive an email notification when the process is complete.

 </TabItem>
 </Tabs>